 If you suffered injuries in a Huntsville bus accident, you may be able to recover compensation based on the losses you incurred because of the crash.
 This is possible by holding the bus driver and their employer accountable.
-The Morris Bart law firm may be able to help.
+The Huntsville bus accident lawyers at Morris Bart law firm may be able to help.

 Recovering Compensation After a Bus Crash and Injuries

 Victims of bus accidents may be able to recover compensation by filing an insurance claim or going to trial and asking the judge for a court award.
 Generally, recovering these damages depends on the value of the costs incurred by the victim due to the collision.

 - Future medical costs, including care and support